wp-plugins/nvd3-visualisations/readme.txt

 4. Optional Exports Buttons & Chart's Data Turned on for Public Readers (eq **exports:true**)

 == Changelog ==

+= 1.6.3 =
+Version 1.6.3 -
+Direct input method accepts HTML tags of Page/Post: data values are picked from the contents of same class & chart's labels from ID attributes (if existing).
+Fixing multisite/SSL root directory issue + other small bugs.
+Examples/ how to use **class** option.

 = 1.6.2 =
 Version 1.6.2 -